This is still the header! Main site

 same area, bing maps

-OK, openstreetmaps.org will surely be different...
+OK, openstreetmap.org will surely be different...

-same area, openstreetmaps.org
+same area, openstreetmap.org

 Well, the online ones all look roughly similar.
 There is a road network; there are some labels.
 You generally do find highway numbers (eventually).
 You also have... interesting text size ratios (... why exactly is "Kaiser Permanente Corporate Of(...)" more prominently featured than the entire city of Oakland? and yet, the "offices" text somehow still didn't fit...?)